West London Property

 Northern line extension

 TfL is investing £1.2bn to extend the Northern line.
-With two new stations at Nine Elms and Battersea, you’ll be able to travel to the West End and the City in just under 15 minutes.
+With two new stations at Nine Elms and Battersea, you can travel to the West End and the City in just under 15 minutes.

 Our Keybridge development is a four-minute walk from the proposed new Nine Elms station, making the journey time from your front door to the City less than 20 minutes.